 Good Krama is a slow fashion label that produces high quality, versatile and trans-seasonal pieces.
 We blend cultural tradition with innovation by mixing hand woven krama-inspired fabrics with our modern designs.

-We make our clothes from three different types of materials:
+We make our clothes from two different types of materials:

 - Cambodian hand woven silk or cotton fabric